CERT-Polska/mquery/docs/internals.md

 }
 ```

-Is parsed to `("dummy1" AND "dummy2")`.
-Counting occurences is done by Yara on
+The rule is parsed to `("dummy1" AND "dummy2")`.
+Counting occurrences is done by Yara at
 the later stage.

 2. `at` construct: